Lawrenceville Hit and Run Accident Lawyer

 When the perpetrator of an accident flees, it can leave injury victims with unpaid medical expenses and no obvious way to reclaim damages.
 Fortunately, working with an experienced hit-and-run attorney means that you could gain the ability to identify the at-fault driver — or, at the very least, seek out other available sources of compensation.

 Ali Awad and the team at The CEO Lawyer Personal Injury Law Firm have represented victims of hit-and-run accidents just like yourself and are standing by to assist you, too.
-Our firm has built a solid reputation as a locally trusted personal injury firm, averaging a 99.5% success rate with our clients.
+Our firm has established a strong reputation as a trusted personal injury law firm within the community.

 We are passionate about serving our community, and to do that, our goal is to make the litigation process as seamless as possible.
-Our comprehensive approach to legal representation will leave no stone unturned and no mountain unclimbed in order to protect your best interest moving forward.
+Our comprehensive approach to legal representation will leave no stone unturned and no mountain unclimbed in order to protect your interests moving forward.

 An initial consultation is free and comes with no obligation to commit to our services.
 To schedule your free case review with an experienced attorney in Lawrenceville, call (770) 525-9098 or contact us online today.